Auto Cherry-Picker: Learning from High-quality Generative Data Driven by Language: Introduction

-Through comprehensive evaluations, our designed CLIS significantly enhances the performance of the state-of-the-state generation model, InstanceDiffusion, from various generation perspectives, including image fidelity, alignment to text, and layout control.
-Additionally, we observe a positive correlation between the CLIS score and performance gains on downstream tasks.
-By scaling up the training examples generated by our Auto Cherry-Picker pipeline, we achieve substantial performance improvements for perception and reasoning tasks, particularly in long-tail and open-vocabulary scenarios.
-Specifically, on the LVIS dataset~\cite{gupta2019lvis}, we observe a +5.2\% improvement in AP$_{r}^{mask}$ in the long-tail setting using Mask R-CNN~\cite{he2017mask} and a +1.3\% improvement in the open-vocabulary setting using Grounding DINO~\cite{liu2023grounding}.
-Additionally, we achieve a score of +80.1 on the MME benchmark and an improvement of +0.4 on the GQA benchmark based on LLaVA-v1.5~\cite{liu2024visual}, validating its efficiency in multi-modal perception and reasoning settings.
+Through comprehensive evaluations, CLIS significantly enhances the performance of the state-of-the-state generation model, InstanceDiffusion, across various generation perspectives, including image fidelity, alignment to text, and layout control.
+Additionally, we observe a positive correlation between CLIS and performance gains in downstream tasks.
+Scaling up the training samples generated by ACP results in substantial performance gains in perception and reasoning tasks, particularly in long-tail and open-vocabulary scenarios.
+On the LVIS dataset~\cite{gupta2019lvis}, we observe a +6.0\% improvement in AP$_{r}^{mask}$ for the long-tail setting using Mask R-CNN~\cite{he2017mask} and a +1.3\% gain in AP$_{novel}^{box}$ for the open-vocabulary setting using Grounding DINO~\cite{liu2023grounding}.
+Additionally, we achieve a score of +80.1 on the MME benchmark and an accuracy improvement of +0.4 on the GQA benchmark with LLaVA-v1.5~\cite{liu2024visual}, validating its efficiency in multi-modal perception and reasoning settings.

-We summarize our technical contributions as follows: \begin{enumerate}[label={\bf {{$\bullet$}}}, leftmargin=*, topsep=0.5ex, itemsep=-0.5ex, partopsep=0.75ex, parsep=0.75ex, partopsep=0pt, wide, labelindent=0pt] \item We propose a new Auto Cherry-Picker system, a novel training data generator pipeline for perception and reasoning tasks.
-Our method is conditioned solely on an object list, eliminating the need for textual or visual annotations. \item We designed a comprehensive metric CLIS to filter generated data effectively.
-We evaluate the reasonableness of generated layouts and the quality of generated images based on priors from real data or pre-trained large-scale models. \item Extensive experiments on visual and cross-modality perception and reasoning benchmarks demonstrate that our method can enhance model performance for various downstream tasks.
+We summarize our technical contributions as follows: \begin{enumerate}[label={\bf {{$\bullet$}}}, leftmargin=*, topsep=0.5ex, itemsep=-0.5ex, partopsep=0.75ex, parsep=0.75ex, partopsep=0pt, wide, labelindent=0pt] \item We propose ACP, an innovative training data generator for cross-modality perception and reasoning tasks.
+It is scalable and aligns with real data distributions. \item We design a comprehensive metric, CLIS, to filter generated data effectively by assessing layouts and images based on priors from real data or pre-trained large-scale models. \item Extensive experiments on visual and cross-modality perception and reasoning benchmarks demonstrate that ACP enhances model performance across various downstream tasks.
 The correlation between CLIS and performance gain among downstream tasks is well studied. \end{enumerate}